adtzlr/felupe/README.md

 pip install felupe[all]
 ```

 where `[all]` installs all optional dependencies.
-FElupe has minimal dependencies, all available at PyPI supporting all platforms.
+FElupe has minimal requirements, all available at PyPI supporting all platforms.
 * `numpy` for array operations
 * `scipy` for sparse matrices
 * `tensortrax` for automatic differentiation